 Cars, buses, tuk tuks and scooters dodge the traffic of the ground level.
-The state of the art sky train and the metro dominate the first level, with huge led screens placed around town to entertain the passengers that stand in orderly lines waiting for their train and to advertise the latest mobile technology.
+The state of the art sky train and the metro dominate the first level, with huge led screens placed around town to entertain the passengers that stand in orderly lines waiting for their train and to advertise the latest technology gadgets.
 Finally, on the top level there’s the sky walk, that allows pedestrians to walk across the city without having to bother with the traffic of the ground level.

 Visit the stunning temples

-What makes these Bangkok attractions outstanding is their sheer beauty; their historical, cultural and religious value and the fact that they are perfectly kept.
+Wat Phra Kaew, Wat Pho and Wat Arun are all unmissable places to visit in Bangkok.
+They will impress you with their beauty; they have an incredible historical, cultural and religious value and they are perfectly kept.
 Watching the tall white buildings, with their golden roofs and colorful green and blue mosaic walls against the clear sky is simply fascinating.

-Explore Bangkok’s Canals (and avoid a scam or two!)
+Explore Bangkok’s Canals

-Not far from the area where the temples are located, among of the most interesting things to do in Bangkok is boarding a long tail boat to explore one of Bangkok attractions: its canals.
+Not far from the area where the temples are located, you can get on a boat to explore the canals of Bangkok.
 The boat tour goes by Wat Arun temple and then enters a narrow canal; it moves on to another temple and various areas where people stop to feed the fish.

 Pay a visit to Jim Thompson House